Starcounter/Docs/docs/README.md

 [The latest supported Visual C++ downloads](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

-Make sure to `Unblock` archive after downloading prior to extracting it.
+Make sure to `Unblock` the archive after downloading prior to extracting it.
 See the screenshot below:

 ![](images/zip-archive-unblock.png)